 This little bird reminded me that the world is still revolving on its axis, traveling it’s annual trip around the sun.
 There are things that are changing and there are things that are not changing.
 Our world has been going through cycles of major problems for centuries but it is still here.

 Another thing this little one helped me realize is that sometimes it’s the little things in life that can make a big difference.
-The link below is to a scene that may help explain the effect of this little bird.
+The link below is to a scene from n old movie, “Oh, God.”
+This excerpt may help explain the effect of this little bird.
 God in a common human form (George Burns) comes to a man, Jerry, (John Denver) while he in his shower.
 Jerry is of course quite shocked that God is there and talking to him!
-God suggests doing something he does everyday to make him more comfortable.
+God suggests doing something he does everyday to make him relax and be more comfortable.
 I loved this movie. https://www.youtube.com/watch?v=VVvKuI8oK3c

 Maybe we are being slowed down to see the beauty in the things we have been too busy to appreciate in the past.
 I have heard that bird before but never paid attention to its persistent song and had not even taken time to see what kind of bird it was.
-This morning I haven’t heard that bird.
-I noticed its absence.
+This morning I didn’t hear that bird.
+But I noticed its absence.

 I value even more the little encounters I have with my sweet neighbors in the hall of my condominium building.
-We respectfully keep our distance and keep our conversations brief.
-But how good it is to see another human being after seeing no one but myself in the mirror.
+We all check on each other, say hello and other pleasantries in the lobby as we come or go.
+How good it is to see another friendly neighbor when you may have a load on your mind.
 How good to hear their voices, see their smiles, catch up on whatever is new.

 Yes, there is suffering and pain and scary things happening.
 But other than pray and leave it to God there is not a lot we regular humans can do.
+We can recycle; volunteer in worthy causes; help others by donating used items to thrift stores that actually help others; be kind.
 I am sure many have heard of the Prayer of Serenity.
 Many versions of it have been used in Alcoholics Anonymous meetings because of its comforting and guiding words.
 This is the common version used and heard by many.